zetane/zetaforgedev/README.md

 ![Demo Pipeline](assets/quick-start.gif)

-To experience ZetaForge in action, start by dragging and dropping a core pipeline, such as the "Canny Edge Pipeline," from the Core Pipelines Library into your workspace.
+To experience ZetaForgeDev in action, start by dragging and dropping a core pipeline, such as the "Canny Edge Pipeline," from the Core Pipelines Library into your workspace.
 Once the pipeline is loaded, click the "Run" button to see the magic happen!

 ## Core Blocks and Pipelines